 One of the founders of the Pattern and Decoration movement in America in the 1970s, Joyce Kozloff is an internationally recognized painter, public muralist and feminist whose long-term passions have been history, culture and the decorative and popular arts.
 She has stated “At its best, decoration is the coming together of painting, sculpture, architecture and the applied arts.
 Decoration humanizes our living and working spaces.
 It connects with ancient, worldwide traditions and crafts.”
 Kozloff’s intricate designs can be seen in her opulent decorations of tesserae and mosaic tiles, maps, frescoes, books, prints, watercolors and public murals.
 Her commitment to the revival of ornamentalism as a source for feminist art, plus her knowledge of art history and culture of Eastern and Western civilizations, place Kozloff among America’s more original and engaging artists.

-Born in Somerville, New Jersey on December 14, 1942, Joyce Blumberg Kozloff comes from a Jewish heritage of Lithuanian descent.
+Born in Somerville, New Jersey, on December 14, 1942, Joyce Blumberg Kozloff comes from a Jewish heritage of Lithuanian descent.
 Joyce’s father, Leonard Blumberg, an attorney, was born in Bayonne, New Jersey on July 12, 1915.
 His parents were Jewish but not religious.
 His father, Jacob Blumberg, was born of Lithuanian descent in New York City (1880–1955) and his mother, Fannie Joseph (1891–1966), was born in Vilna, Lithuania.
-Joyce’s mother is Adele Rosenberg, a homemaker and community activist who was born in Harrisburg, Pennsylvania on January 19, 1916.
+Joyce’s mother was Adele Rosenberg, a homemaker and community activist who was born in Harrisburg, Pennsylvania, on January 19, 1916.
 Adele’s parents were Robert Rosenberg (1882–1966), born in Vilna, district of Lithuania, and Mary Katzman (1890–1992).
-Although both her parents were Orthodox Jews, Kozloff’s mother considers herself to be a relaxed Orthodox Jew who keeps kosher at home and attends an Orthodox synagogue with her family on holy days.
-Kozloff’s parents met at Dickinson College in Carlisle, Pennsylvania and married in 1940.
+Although both her parents were Orthodox Jews, Kozloff’s mother considers herself to be a relaxed Orthodox Jew who kept kosher at home and attended an Orthodox synagogue with her family on holy days.
+Kozloff’s parents met at Dickinson College in Carlisle, Pennsylvania, and married in 1940.
 Joyce is the eldest of three children.
-Bruce Blumberg was born on April 6, 1945 and is an attorney.
-Allen Blumberg was born on May 12, 1947 and is a real estate developer and independent film writer/director/producer.
+Bruce Blumberg was born on April 6, 1945, and is an attorney.
+Allen Blumberg was born on May 12, 1947, and is a real estate developer and independent film writer/director/producer.

-Kozloff studied art in summer courses at the Art Students League in New York in 1959, at Rutgers University in 1962 and at the Università di Firenze, Italy in 1963.
+Kozloff studied art in summer courses at the Art Students League in New York in 1959, at Rutgers University in 1962 and at the Università di Firenze, Italy, in 1963.
 She graduated from Carnegie Institute of Technology in Pittsburgh, Pennsylvania with a B.F.A. in 1964 and gained an M.F.A. in 1967 from Columbia University in New York.
-For over thirty years she has been married to the distinguished photographer, critic and art historian Max Kozloff (born in Chicago on June 21, 1933).
-They were married on July 2, 1967 at her parents’ home in Bound Brook, New Jersey, by their Orthodox rabbi.
-Their son Nikolas Kozloff was born on March 26, 1969 in New York.
+On July 2, 1967, she married the distinguished photographer, critic and art historian Max Kozloff (born in Chicago on June 21, 1933) at her parents’ home in Bound Brook, New Jersey, officiated by their Orthodox rabbi.
+Their son Nikolas Kozloff was born on March 26, 1969, in New York.
 Today he is a historian, having taken his Ph.D. in Latin American history.
 Max Kozloff comes from an atheist background; neither Joyce, Max nor Nikolas are observant or religious, but consider themselves Jewish in a cultural and social sense.
 “We feel that we are in a tradition of secular, politically engaged Jews.”

 Early in her career Kozloff was drawn to the decorative traditions of Mexico, Morocco, Egypt and Turkey and studied books about Islamic patterning.
 A significant turning point in her development as a painter and feminist was the summer of 1973 when she lived in Mexico and discovered Pre-Columbian folk art.
 She became engrossed with patterns and their cultural significance, particularly after realizing that most of the decorative arts she admired had been done anonymously by women.
 She said “The feminist revelation—that the decorative arts were largely created by anonymous women and people of color, and therefore degraded in the eyes of historians and critics—forever changed my thinking.”